Days of General Discussion help develop a deeper understanding of the content or implications of the UN Convention on the Rights of the Child (CRC).

 We have already reached out to our members and partners to help us to collect children’s views to inform the DGD concept note and to establish a Children’s Advisory Team!
-We are now preparing for global children’s consultations to take place between March and June 2018.
+The global children’s consultations are now taking place between March and June 2018.
 Find out more and how to get involved below.

 DGD Concept Note